Townhill Park: Townhill Park today

 The local authority boundary between Eastleigh (borough) and Southampton runs through the old Townhill Farm property, and the area is divided.
 The house and gardens, and the suburb of Chartwell Green in West End parish, lie within Eastleigh (borough) while the suburb of Townhill Park is governed by Southampton City Council.

 The Townhill Park suburb consists mainly of blocks of flats, built originally as council housing.
 The hub of the area is Meggeson Avenue, where a small parade of shops and a small community centre are located.
 It also contains the Townhill Infant and Townhill Junior schools.

+In 2024, a large amount of the block of flats in this area have been demolished part of the Townhill Park regeneration plans started in 2012.

 Culture and community

 Community facilities

 Townhill Park Community Centre was rebuilt in the early 21st century and is managed by the Townhill Park Community Association.
 The suburb is home to the seven hectare Frogs Copse.

 Law and order

-Several street brawls involving gangs occurred in Townhill Park in 2009, one of which led to a 15-year-old boy receiving stab wounds to the neck., In the most significant brawl, nine arrests were made when the “Townhill Boys” and the “Thornhill Boys” clashed with axes, knives and pieces of wood, resulting in one of the 'Townhill Boys' being stabbed in the buttock.
+Several street brawls involving gangs occurred in Townhill Park in 2009, one of which led to a 15-year-old boy receiving stab wounds to the neck.
+In the most significant brawl, nine arrests were made when the “Townhill Boys” and the “Thornhill Boys” clashed with axes, knives and pieces of wood, resulting in one of the 'Townhill Boys' being stabbed in the buttock.
 The violence peaked around the same time as knife related murders in London rose dramatically.

 In 2012 a man was shot in the Vanguard Road area, but his injuries were not life-threatening.